 Creating a Two-Value Notan

-When you create a two-value Notan study, you can make use of white where you can see areas that are affected by direct light, and you use black where you can see areas that are not affected by direct light.
-It could be difficult in cases where you have a black suit or a white dress, but even in such situations, white dresses that are in shadow may look darker than black suits that are in direct light.
+When you create a two-value Notan study, you can make use of the color white, such that you can see areas that are affected by direct light.
+You can also use the color black to pinpoint areas that are not affected by direct light.
+It could be difficult in cases where you have a black suit or a white dress, but even in such situations, white dresses that appear in a shadow may look darker than black suits, which are cast in direct light.

 The Cliff, Étretat, Sunset (1883) by Claude Monet; Claude Monet, Public domain, via Wikimedia Commons